 As pre-exposure prophylaxis (PrEP) And treatment as prevention grabbed headlines in 8º Conference on HIV pathogenesis, treatment and prevention of International AIDS Society in Vancouver, a session on "ART: new drugs and new strategies" not filled the auditorium at full capacity, as it has done often in the past.

-However, the session provides some promising news about new drugs against HIV / AIDS that comes through good news for people living with HIV, a new version of a drug that improves security without compromising the effectiveness and potential new use for existing drugs.
+However, the session provides some promising news about new HIV / AIDS medicines coming through good news for people living with HIV, a new version of a drug that improves safety without compromising effectiveness, and a potential new use for existing drugs.

 The HIV maturation inhibitor BMS-955176